EL-BID/idbsocialdata-methodology/README.md

 **6. Publish the site**

-To update the live website, you must first commit and merge the changes from the local version into the main branch.
+To update the live website, you must commit and merge the changes from the local version into the main branch.

-Additional information
+## Additional information

 To learn more about the bookdown package and process, see https://bookdown.org/yihui/bookdown/why-read-this-book.html.